potatoqualitee/assistants-chat-extension/README.md

 ## Getting Started

+> [!IMPORTANT]
+> You must be using Visual Studio Code Insiders Edition for this to work.

 1. **Set up your OpenAI or Azure OpenAI API key**:
    - **OpenAI**:
      - **Create an OpenAI account**: Visit [OpenAI's website](https://www.openai.com) and sign up for an account if you don't have one.